 Stroll down Avenida Paulista to the Museu de Arte de São Paulo, otherwise known as MASP.
 The art museum is suspended over an outdoor square that has local artisans vending their handiwork, antique sellers, and depending on the day, political demonstrators.
 The museum itself owns an impressive collection of important historic and contemporary works—including pieces by Cézanne, Matisse, Picasso, Botticelli, El Greco, Van Gogh, Diego Rivera, and Almeida Júnior.
 Can you tell I was in heaven?

 For an afternoon pick-me-up, I highly recommend visiting Coffee Lab.
 Its team of informed hipsters handpicks the coffee blends and supervises the roasts on site.
 When you visit, you can order a “service” and have a professional explain the creation of that perfect cup.
 I ordered the cappuccino service and got a taste and a short history of the differences between Italian and Brazilian cappuccinos.
 Buy some bags of beans and traditional Brazilian rapadura candies to bring back as gifts for your not so lucky friends.

 Currency: Brazilian Real

-Pastel – a savoury deep-fried pie that is filled with cheese and meat
+– Pastel – a savory deep-fried pie that is filled with cheese and meat

 Climate: Brazil is a huge country, so the weather varies dramatically depending on where you are, and what time of year you go.
 Just remember that the Southern Hemisphere has the opposite seasons as the Northern Hemisphere—so if you are looking to take your winter holidays there, pack clothes for summer heat.

 Fun Fact: Brazil was named after the Pau Brasil tree – otherwise known as Brazilwood.
-The wood has a warm, red colour, and is used to make bows for stringed instruments.
+The wood has a warm, red color, and is used to make bows for stringed instruments.